exogen/postinstall-build/README.md

   npm has trouble making lots of connections to its own registry.
 You can use `npm config set fetch-retries 5` (for example) to work around this; using the non-HTTPS registry might also help.

+### Excluding source files via `.npmignore` or `files`

+When npm installs from a Git repository or any other non-package location, it will first prepare the directory as if it were publishing a package.
+This includes respecting the `.npmignore` file and `files` field in `package.json`, which means that `postinstall` scripts are executed with a subset of the files you may need to run your build step (if you have `.npmignore` or `files` configured).
+Thus, in order for `postinstall-build` to work, you should **not** ignore the source files or any necessary configuration (for example, `.babelrc`).

+This is not ideal, but it’s how npm works.
+If you are determined to exclude unnecessary source and configuration files from the published npm package, you may want to consider a publishing step that alters the `.npmignore` or `files` settings.

 ### Building a file referenced by package.json `bin`